Keeping workers safe

 Health and wellbeing of workers

-- Consider the personal circumstances of workers such as if they are classified as a vulnerable worker.
+- Consider the personal circumstances of workers such as if they are classified as a vulnerable worker or in a high risk group.

-- Inform workers about their workplace entitlements if they have COVID-19 symptoms or they are required to self-quarantine (such as access to paid leave).
+- Inform workers about their workplace entitlements such as paid leave if they have COVID-19.

 - Provide information about mental health and other support services available.